mikkeschiren/vorticism/PITCHME.md

 # Why?
 - All things can not be work.
 - Maybe learning new stufff outside the work box

-- I like to talk about art
-- Maybe not the most political correct art movement to talk about, and that makes it even more interesting.
+Note: Maybe not the most political correct art movement to talk about, and that makes it even more interesting.

 ---
 # Short lived